dotlang/language/README.md

 2. Type of expression in assignment, must be the same as original type of the identifier.
 3. Note that you cannot change current value of an identifier, but you can use `=` to assign a new value to it.
 4. You can use `=` to do multiple assignment if right side is a function call which returns a tuple.
 See Functions section for more information.
+5. If right side of `:=` is a tuple type, you can destruct it's type and assign it's value to different variables (Example 5).
+See Tuple section for more information.

 ## Primitives